Peyton-Cysewski/reading-notes-401-java/readings/reading-10.md

 ## Data Entity Relationships
 - 1 to 1: With this type of relationship, use the `@OneToOne` annotation.
 The association needs to be "owned" by one side of the relationship.
 The other side then needs to also have an `@JoinColumn` annotation.
-- 1 to many: Because one side owns the relationship,`@OneToMany` and `@ManyToOne` need to be used in th appropriate spots.
+- 1 to many: Because one side owns the relationship, `@OneToMany` and `@ManyToOne` need to be used in the appropriate spots.
 The many to 1 side also needs the `@JoinColumn` annotation.
 - many to many: Use the `@ManyToMany` annotation

 ## Integration Testing